Darkade/Darkade.github.io/_posts/2020-09-21-role-of-dice.md

 - Because we want to introduce uncertainty to the game.
 - Because we want to introduce new elements to the game.

-I think the common take is that we roll dice to resolve an uncertain situation.
+The common take seems to be that we roll dice to resolve an uncertain situation.
 I think we actually use them for the opposite reason, not to resolve but to add uncertainty.

 Take D&D. If a character thrust their sword at an enemy there is no uncertainty whether or not they will hit: the character is proficient, their enemy is at an arms length, they should be able to hit, and yet they might not.